Section 1 - "Universal Credit"

-The "Universal Jobmatch" Help Files form a Guide that uses a step-by-step approach to help people create a Jobmatch account, set up a profile, search for jobs and why and how they should keep their activity history up to date amongst other procedures.
+The "Find a job" Help Files form a Guide that uses a step-by-step approach to help people to apply for a job, create a jobseeker account and 'Favoriting' jobs amongst many other procedures.

-Most importantly there is a Help File devoted to creating a CV using a step-by-step approach with templates.
+Most importantly there is a Help File devoted to creating and uploading a CVs using a step-by-step approach with templates.

 The instructions are clear and simple and at the beginning it is explained how to keep two windows active so that the users can follow the instructions and screens whilst they are going through the process online.

-The "Universal Jobmatch" activity may be a person's first encounter with a computer so there are help files that will teach them how to use a mouse and navigate a keyboard with interactive exercises.
+The "Find a job" activity may be a person's first encounter with a computer so there are help files that will teach them how to use a mouse and navigate a keyboard with interactive exercises.

-There are also help files covering Internet access, searching and how to fill in online forms amongst other necessary skills.
+There are also help files covering Internet access, searching, how to fill in online forms and an important topic on How to Keep Safe on the Internet amongst other necessary skills.
 The online forms help file contains interactive exercises covering all the types of data input any online form may have and will prepare users for the task ahead.

 This section includes - Personal Attributes, Personal Effectiveness, Job Seeking Abilities, Finding the Ideal Job and Job Readiness.